gfickel/postgirl/README.md

 # Postgirl
 Postgirl is supposed to be a bloat-free, small and somewhat limited program to do HTTP requests.
 The idea is to be a simple yet reliable tool to do some quick tests, but being very good at it.
-It is not in a very useful state right now (it is only working for GETs), but this should change really soon.
+It still has some rough edges, but you can already do the most common requests (GET, POST, PATCH, PUT and DELETE).

 This project came from my insatisfaction with [Postman](https://www.getpostman.com/) lately.
 The native app takes several seconds to boot, sometimes crashes and if you let it open for a long time it may consume an insane amount of RAM (it topped at around 1GB on my Desktop once).
 Therefore Postgirl, a much simpler alternative.